-Dynamic pressure is a defined property of a moving flow of gas or liquid and can be expressed as
+Dynamic pressure is the kinetic energy of a flowing fluid - liquid or gas - per unit volume - and can be expressed as

 pd = 1/2 ρ v2 (1)

 pd = dynamic pressure (N/m2 (Pa), lbf/ft2 (psf))

 v = velocity (m/s, ft/s)

 The default values below are for water with density of 1000 kg/m3.

 - 1 N/m2 = 1 Pa = 1.4504x10-4 lbf/in2 (psi) = 0.02089 lbf/ft2 (psf) = 1x10-5 bar = 4.03x10-3 in water = 0.336x10-3 ft water = 0.1024 mm water = 0.295x10-3 in mercury = 7.55x10-3 mm mercury = 0.1024 kp/m2 = 0.993x10-5 atm

 The default values below are for water with density of 1.940 slugs.

 - Air - 60oF - 2.373 10-3 slugs/ft3